cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 30 May 2021
+  * Added S3 Jupyter notebook for use with findatapy
 * 21 May 2021
   * Fix bug with plotting vol target charts when vol targeting is off
 * 12 May 2021